KhronosGroup/glTF-Sample-Assets/README.md

 For the assets that remained, there were no changes to the Asset name.
 READMEs were provided to assist in navigation to any directories that were removed or substantially changed.

+## Updating the model indies

+After new models have been added, the index files for the models have to be updated:

+- Check out the repository
+- Set up PHP
+- Run `php util/model.php --no-warn --check --update --process-repo --verbose`
+- Commit the modifications
+- Push

 ---
 &copy; 2023, The Khronos Group.
 Licensed as CC-BY 4.0 International